OfficeDev/outlook-dev-docs/docs/payments/index.md

 ms.date: 05/07/2018
 ms.author: jasonjoh
 ---
-# Payments in Outlook
+# Enabling payments in Outlook

-Payments in Outlook provides a powerful payment solution that allows you to send requests for payments via email that are immediately actionable by the recipient.
+Enabling payments in Outlook provides a powerful payment solution that allows you to send requests for payments via email that are immediately actionable by the recipient.
 The recipient can view their invoice, select a payment method, and approve payment, all from within Outlook.

 Let's take a look at the flow for a simple invoice scenario.